stwind/stwind.github.io/src/data/nodes/angularity.md

 ### Clean Separation Of Concerns

-Clean separation of concerns.
 Concepts like providers, services, controllers are quite clear and straightforward, while organically intertwined with each other, achiving very high flexibility.

 The most obvious example is [Forms](https://docs.angularjs.org/guide/forms), one of the most complicated use cases.
 To achieve different validation requirements and the correspondent visual feedback, Form controlls could soon to be a big mess.
 But with AngularJS, if you do it right, Forms can be done quite cleanly and elegantly.
 So beautiful that it feels like magic.